Are you thinking of traveling to Arequipa?

 With a depth of almost double that of the Grand Canyon, Colca Canyon is one of the deepest canyons in the World.

-Located around 160km north of Arequipa, you can visit either by tour or independently.
+This is one of the best places to visit in Peru and is located around 160km north of Arequipa, you can visit either by tour or independently.

 The one-day tour is one of the most popular!
 You’ll visit the Mirador (lookout) and hot springs.
 If visiting independently, you can take the bus there which takes around 3 and a half hours.